 Co-founder Bower adds, “Many people have emailed us to say how distraught they feel about the war.
 Now they feel empowered to do something and foster dialogue in their own communities.

 Lawrence University, "Lawrence University Faculty, Students Join International Reading of “Lysistrata” as Protest to Possible War in Iraq" (2003).
 Press Releases.
-Paper 219.
+219.